Vulkan Tutorial

 cout << " Queue families:" << endl;

-vk::Vector<vk::QueueFamilyProperties2> queueFamilyList;
+vk::vector<vk::QueueFamilyProperties2> queueFamilyList;

-vk::Vector<vk::QueueFamilyVideoPropertiesKHR> queueVideoPropertiesList;
+vk::vector<vk::QueueFamilyVideoPropertiesKHR> queueVideoPropertiesList;

 if(properties.apiVersion >= vk::ApiVersion11)